 Whether it’s rising prices during an emergency or natural disaster, alerting industry of some desperate need, or it’s a failing, irrelevant or oversaturated industry, prices, profits and losses will afford workers and investors invaluable insight into the value and efficiency of their work.
-Under socialism, devoid of this benefit, the workers can only await judgment by the ruling class, who can’t possibly ever know enough about the changes that need to be made.
+Under socialism, or any alternative system devoid of this benefit, the workers can only await judgment by the ruling class, who can’t possibly ever know enough about the changes that need to be made.

 On balance, the major differences between capitalism and socialism revolve around the role of the government and the nature of economics, which is to say the nature of man.
 Capitalism affords economic freedom, consumer choice, and economic growth.
 Socialism, which is an economy centrally planned and controlled by the state, advertises social welfare and strict controls over social, personal and business activity.